shwetajain1022/nosql-challenge/README.md

 ## Part 3: Exploratory Analysis
 --------------------------------------------------------------------------------------------
+All the coding was done in  Jupyter Notebook NoSQL_analysis_starter.ipynb.
 1. Which establishments have a hygiene score equal to 20?
 Used query in find() function to put the condition for filtering of the results Answer - Total number of rows in the establishments with hygiene score 20 are 41